(Disclosure: Some of the links below may be affiliate links)

 I am talking about stocks here, but you could bet against an entire index by short selling shares of ETFs.

-If you are looking into the metrics of stock, you may find something called short float or Short Interest Ratio (SIR).
-This indicates the ratio of shares that are being shorted compared to the total number of shares available.
+If you are looking into the stock metrics, you may find the short float or Short Interest Ratio (SIR).
+This indicates the ratio of shares being shorted compared to the total number of shares available.
 This is generally a good indicator of how positive or negative the investors in this stock are.
-If only 10% of the shares are being shorted, it could indicate positive sentiment.
-If 90% of the shares are being shorted, it is likely to indicate negative sentiment.
+If only 10% of the shares are shorted, it could indicate positive sentiment.
+If 90% of the shares are shorted, it likely indicates negative sentiment.

 You cannot short sell a stock without borrowing a share.
-So, how we borrow a share?
+So, how do we borrow a share?

 First, for borrowing a share, there need to be shares available.
 The broker cannot make a share appear out of thin air to loan it to you.
 So, some investors with long positions are lending their shares to short-sellers.

 Also, you do not borrow directly from the lender.
 The broker acts as an intermediary.
 And you generally do not know from whom you are borrowing shares.

 When you borrow shares, you get a loan from the broker.
 And you will have to pay interest on this loan.
 Generally, the interest rate is very low on these loans, often less than 1% a year.
 And you will pay this to the broker.
 Many brokers will keep all this revenue for them.
 But some brokers, like Interactive Brokers, will give back some of this money to the lender.

 Remember that to borrow shares, you need to have a margin account with your broker.
 And you need to make margin requirements.
 This means you need to have enough cash and shares to cover some part of the loan’s value.
 Often, you have a 25% margin requirement.
 This requirement will depend on the broker and the local regulations.

 Since investors pay interest on the borrowed shares, short selling is generally a short-term play.
 But in theory, the borrower could keep the shares indefinitely as long as he meets the margin requirements.